MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/disable-access-to-services-while-assigning-user-licenses.md

 description: "Learn how to assign licenses to user accounts and disable specific service plans at the same time using PowerShell for Microsoft 365."
 ---

-# Disable access to services while assigning user licenses
+# Disable access to Microsoft 365 services while assigning user licenses

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 Microsoft 365 subscriptions come with service plans for individual services.
 Microsoft 365 administrators often need to disable certain plans when assigning licenses to users.
-With the instructions in this article, you can assign an Microsoft 365 license while disabling specific service plans using PowerShell for an individual user account or multiple user accounts.
+With the instructions in this article, you can assign a Microsoft 365 license while disabling specific service plans using PowerShell for an individual user account or multiple user accounts.

 ## Use the Azure Active Directory PowerShell for Graph module